123456687548/asdf/README.md

   - Each sensor uses Kalman Filter for local processing.
   - Its estimate is sent to fusion center (FC) instance.
     1) The FC uses the convex combination for Track-to-Track Fusion
-    2) The FC uses Tracklet Fusion
-    3) Sensors use Federated Kalman Filter.
+    2) Sensors use Federated Kalman Filter.
 FC uses Convex Combination
-    4)  Sensors use Distributed Kalman Filter.
+    3) Sensors use Distributed Kalman Filter.
 FC uses Convex Combination

 ## Usage